Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Instock Management.md

 ### Version 1.1.0 (released on Mar 29, 2017)

-<a href="#p1">Release "force edit product qty" feature which allows to edit available qty of product in each Warehouse & global</a>
+<a href="#p1">Release "force edit product qty" feature which allows to edit available qty of product in Warehouse & global</a>

 Update syntax in PHP 5.5 and lower